 Along with the new name came a new camp director.
 Having recently graduated from Berry College in Rome, Georgia, and after working his way up at one of the South’s largest camps, Seth Houser arrived with an abundance of ideas, imagination, and a vision.
 In his first summer, he began adding new camp activities such as rock climbing and archery.
 The structure of camp congealed into an efficient system, maximizing activity and excitement.
 Registration soared, and each session of camp continued to reach capacity.
 However, as the number of campers increased, the number of staff members also multiplied.
 Camp Arrowwood, unlike so many of its counterparts, has a two to one camper to staff ratio.
 Every child is given specific attention as the staff works to disciple campers in the week they are given.
 With this main purpose, along with the new tracks, and even new camp songs, summers at Wears Valley Ranch were beginning to tap into a more remarkable, unforgettable experience.

-This coming summer, 2021, marks the 24th consecutive year of Camp Arrowwood.
+This coming summer, 2022, will mark the 25th consecutive year of Camp Arrowwood.
 Much has changed since the first summer, however, the message is still the same.
 Every night of the week, campers hear the Gospel and are instilled with the confidence that they have significance and purpose.
 For this reason, campers return year after year and go home with energy and excitement that carries through to the next summer, when it begins all over again.